Your Guide To Managing Client Expectations

 You can set up a Zap for each order status change and personalize the message to the client.

-Thankfully, it’s a core part of the productized services ideology.
-The specifics can vary from client to client.
+Defining the outcome of a project is a core part of the productized services ideology.
 Having a clear deliverable helps alleviate your clients’ worries about what your services provide.

-To ensure that both parties are on the same page, we recommend using project/task intake forms.
-Assuming you’re selling a recurring service, you can set it up in a way that allows clients to submit new tasks.
+To ensure that both parties are on the same page, we recommend using intake forms.
+Assuming you’re selling a recurring service, you can set it up in a way that allows clients to submit new tasks when they need them.
 Each of those tasks could require them to fill out an intake form with detailed information.

 9. Under-promise, over-deliver

-Some agencies make the mistake of overpromising to find new clients.
+Some agencies make the mistake of overpromising during the lead generation step to capture new clients.
 While this can help gain some traction initially, this is a short-lived approach.
-When it comes down to it, overpromising will produce unnecessary problems down the line as a result of unrealistic expectations.
+Overpromising results in unnecessary problems down the line as a result of unrealistic expectations.

 Communication is essential for an excellent service-client relationship.
-This is precisely why you should constantly communicate everything that’s happening over the course of your interactions.
+This is precisely why you should regularly inform the client about what’s going on in your project.

 That being said, there’s a fine line between communicating well enough, and overwhelming clients with too much information.
 You’ll have to adjust your communication strategy for each client.
-Some require detailed progress reports, others are fine letting them know once the work has been completed.
+Some require detailed progress reports, others only need to know when the project is completed.

 11. Maintain authenticity & transparency